 For starters, the little Brita or Pur filters you get at the store don’t remove harmful pathogens, nor do they completely remove many of the herbicides, pesticides, pharmaceuticals, and other harmful contaminants that the Berkey does (though to their credit, they have improved at removing lead in the years since I first wrote this review).

 You can get all of the info and see various side-by-side comparisons via this page.
-Because the Berkey can remove these contaminants it’s considered a water purifier and not just a filter.

 Cost Comparisons